Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Provides folate: Chives also contain folate, a nutrient needed to prevent dementia, including Alzheimer's disease.

-Diverse processing methods
+Diverse ways of processing

 However, chives should be used in moderation.
 With its warming properties, chives are suitable for people who often have cold stomachs and fatigue in winter, but eating too much can cause mouth ulcers and indigestion.
-People with chronic liver and kidney disease or who are taking medication should consult a doctor before regularly adding them to their meals.
+People with chronic liver and kidney disease or who are taking medication should consult a doctor before regularly adding it to their meals.

 Source: https://dantri.com.vn/suc-khoe/loai-la-la-thuoc-bo-cho-gan-va-than-cho-viet-re-beo-20250820074050821.htm